hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
-Similarly, because treating a high iterations count as insecure leaves zones
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating

-Hardaker & Dukhovni     Expires 8 September 2022                [Page 6]
+Hardaker & Dukhovni     Expires 29 September 2022               [Page 6]

 Internet-Draft                    title                       March 2022

-   subject to attack, validating resolver operators and validating resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
+   resolver software implementers are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
 See